Airdate: 01/14/1987

 That’s the title of his monologue.

 Landon was very committed writing this.
+And he’s going to recycle this punchline in the next season.

 The “Stuff”: the only moment in the episode Jonathan uses the Stuff is when he materialize a dog collar.